JanaSperschneider/EffectorGeneP/README.md

 # Provide the file combined.gff3 file as input to `EffectorGeneP`
 ```

-* Q: `EffectorGeneP` is slow, how can I speed it up?
+:question: `EffectorGeneP` is slow, how can I speed it up?

 `EffectorGeneP` can be launched for each contig/scaffold/chromosome individually and all the individual output GFF3 files can then be concatenated into a full annotation GFF3 file.
 A simple job array will do the job and substantially speed up the annotation.

-* Q: There is no species model for my pathogen of interest, what do I do?
+:question: There is no species model for my pathogen of interest, what do I do?

 You can choose a closely related species to run `EffectorGeneP`.
 Have a look at the species models available here: https://effectorp.csiro.au/effectorgenep.html

-* Q: Can I apply `EffectorGeneP` to a bacterial pathogen genomes?
+:question: Can I apply `EffectorGeneP` to a bacterial pathogen genomes?

 Not recommended at all as `EffectorGeneP` has only been trained on fungal genomes which have very different gene coding properties.